aidencullo/llm_summary/README.md

 # Text Analysis API

-A FastAPI-based service for storing and retrieving text analyses by topic.
+A FastAPI-based service for storing and retrieving text analyses.

 ## Endpoints